 To guide you in your pursuit of improving your financial habit, check out this list of some easy ways on how to avoid the inflation trap:

 Know your ‘Whys”

 Knowing your ‘Whys’ will help you avoid the trap of lifestyle inflation.
 It will guide you in every action that you will take not only in your financial life but in all the other aspects of your life.

-Every decision that you’ll make will be aligned to your purpose.
+Every decision that you’ll make will be aligned with your purpose.
 Some of the questions that you may want to ponder on include:

 - Why do you work so hard and why do you work very long hours?